-The sensors and the Pico-O2 are not intended for medical, aerospace or military purposes or any safety-critical applications.
+The sensors and the Pico-O2-SUB are not intended for medical, aerospace, or military purposes or any safety-critical applications.

-The sensors should be used in the laboratory by qualified personnel only, following the user instructions and the safety guidelines of the manual, as well as the appropriate laws and guidelines for safety in the laboratory.
+The device should be installed and used only by qualified personal following the user instructions and the safety guidelines of the manual, as well as the appropriate laws and guidelines for safety.